MohammadAmash/Desktop-Assistant/README.md

 Customization & Flexibility: Configurable paths for local applications and adaptable to additional functionalities for user-specific needs.
 Impact:

-The Mark-1 Assistant automates daily operations, reducing manual effort while enhancing user experience with a robust voice interface.
+This Assistant automates daily operations, reducing manual effort while enhancing user experience with a robust voice interface.
 Its scalable architecture provides a foundation for future extensions, including integration with IoT devices or additional APIs for expanded functionality.